Chinese Americans: Population centers of Chinese Americans

-According to the 2012 Census estimates, the three metropolitan areas with the largest Chinese American populations were the Greater New York Combined Statistical Area at 735,019 people, the San Jose-San Francisco-Oakland Combined Statistical Area at 629,243 people, and the Los Angeles Area Combined Statistical Area at about 566,968 people.
-New York City contains by far the highest ethnic Chinese population of any individual city outside Asia, estimated at 628,763 as of 2017.
+According to the 2024 Census estimates, the three metropolitan areas with the largest Chinese American populations were the Greater New York Combined Statistical Area at 924,619 people, the San Jose-San Francisco-Oakland Combined Statistical Area at 793,801 people, and the Los Angeles Area Combined Statistical Area at about 737,039 people.
+Together these three metropolitan areas account for half of the total Chinese population in the US.
+New York City contains by far the highest ethnic Chinese population of any individual city outside Asia, estimated at 635,355 as of 2024.
 The Los Angeles County city of Monterey Park has the highest percentage of Chinese Americans of any municipality, at 43.7% of its population, or 24,758 people.

 The New York metropolitan area, which includes New York City, Long Island, and nearby areas within the states of New York, New Jersey, Connecticut, and Pennsylvania, is home to the largest Chinese American population of any metropolitan area within the United States, enumerating an estimated 893,697 in 2017 and including at least 12 Chinatowns.
 Continuing significant immigration from mainland China is fueled by New York's status as an alpha global city, its high population density, its extensive mass transit system, and the New York metropolitan area's enormous economic marketplace.
-The Manhattan Chinatown contains the largest concentration of ethnic Chinese in the Western hemisphere; while the Flushing Chinatown in Queens has become the world's largest Chinatown.
-As of 2023, illegal Chinese immigration to New York City, and especially to the Flushing, Queens Chinatown, has accelerated.
+The Manhattan Chinatown contains one of the largest concentrations of ethnic Chinese in the Western Hemisphere; while the Flushing Chinatown in Queens has become the world's largest Chinatown.
+In 2023 and 2024, there was significant illegal Chinese immigration to New York City, and especially to the Flushing, Queens Chinatown.